-Developing and implementing CPOE is multidisciplinary effort and involves IT, clinical, business and informatics expertise with the following goals in mind:
+Developing and implementing CPOE is a multidisciplinary effort and involves IT, clinical, business and informatics expertise with the following goals in mind:

 CPOE has tremendous benefits that impact the overall efficiency of the healthcare delivery system.
-It enables safer, more consistent patient-centred care that is quantifiable.
+It enables safer, more consistent patient-centered care that is quantifiable.
 Time efficiency is a huge benefit of implementing CPOE across an organization.
 CPOE users find improved efficiency to be even more impactful than its technological advances.
 Specifically, with enhanced time efficiency, clinicians can communicate more effectively, provide care more accurately, and focus more of their time on patients’ needs.
 These benefits include:

 Successful CPOE implementation depends on a high level of leadership involvement, widespread commitment to the project, availability of resources, access to technology, and comprehensive training and communication.
 When these ingredients are present to implement CPOE across the organization, it has a tremendous impact.

-Health delivery centres continue to strive to improve patient safety and quality of care.
+Health delivery centers continue to strive to improve patient safety and quality of care.
 There is also an increased focus on the efficiency of health care.
 The Joint Commission defined the important dimensions of performance for quality of care as “patient perspective issues; safety of the care environment; and accessibility, appropriateness, continuity, effectiveness, efficacy, efficiency, and timeliness of care.”